Jordibot-art/weather-api/README.md

 git remote add origin https://github.com/Jordibot-art/prac.git git push -u origin main

-to pull(members only not owner of the GitHub rep)
+--

+to pull repo and alter the file and merge it

 1. copy https and go to the terminal